Dianase/themomproject/README.md

 ### 98 bottles of beer on the wall, 98 bottles of beer.
 "Take one down and pass it around, 97 bottles of beer on the wall.
 ### 97 bottles of beer on the wall, 97 bottles of beer.
 "Take one down and pass it around, 96 bottles of beer on the wall.
 ### ...

+## What I learned:
+### During the process I learned that if I do a stellar job at pseudo coding, the code almost writes itself.

+## What I'm most proud of:

+### I'm proud of my ability to think through a problem and find a solution that works.